Victory Tour (The Jacksons): Aftermath

 Michael's announcement generated some backlash from his brothers.
 King stated:

 There's no way Michael should be as big as he is and treat his family the way he does.
 He feels his father done him wrong?
 His father may have done some wrong, but he also had to do a whole lot right ...
 What Michael's got to realize is that he's a nigger ...
 He's one of the megastars of the world, but he's still going to be a nigger megastar.
+He must accept that.
+Not only must he understand that, he's got to accept it and demonstrate that he wants to be a nigger.
+Why?
+To show that a nigger can do it.

 Michael was so upset when he learned of King's remarks that he called his lawyer John Branca and demanded to “sue his ass”.
 Branca calmed him down and persuaded him to drop the idea.

+Michael donated his entire share from the tour to three charities to compensate for the ticket scandal.

 The Jacksons netted approximately $36 million, which worked out to about $7 million for each brother.
 Michael, who alone did not need the money, donated his share of the proceeds from the tour, approximately $5 million ($ million in dollars), to three charities, as he had promised, including the T.J.
 Martell Foundation for Leukemia and Cancer Research, the United Negro College Fund, and Camp Ronald McDonald for Good Times.
 He had also received an $18 million advance ($ million in dollars) from Sullivan for a Michael Jackson designer jeans brand, few of which were ever produced and sold before Sullivan had to stop production.

 Estimates of SMC's losses have ranged from $13 million to $22 million ($ million to $ million in modern dollars).
 Sullivan and his father quietly put the word out around the NFL that the Patriots and their stadium were for sale.
 The $100 million asking price for the combined package made somewhat more sense when the Patriots unexpectedly qualified for Super Bowl XX after the next season, the first time they had ever done so.
 However, the immediate financial return for this achievement was limited especially since the team played the entirety of the 1985–86 postseason on the road.
 Thus, even after reaching the Super Bowl, the team's revenue was not nearly enough for the Sullivans to service the debt from the Victory Tour.